 Acetabular Dysplasia

-What is the acetabular dysplasia?
+What is acetabular dysplasia?

 Acetabular dysplasia is a shallow and abnormally directed hip socket (see Figure).
 The condition is most commonly associated with a subtle abnormality of the hip joint at birth (congenital hip dislocation) and often remains undetected for many years.
 Sometimes acetabular dysplasia can develop as the result of other childhood hip conditions such as infection, trauma or Perthes disease.

-Figure: Severe acetabular dysplasia
+Figure 1: Severe acetabular dysplasia

 What are the consequences of acetabular dysplasia?